 - revisions to the internal models approach: these include, in particular, a traffic light system for distinguishing between well and poorly performing models, and a more risk-sensitive approach to non-modellable risk factors;

-- reductions to the operational burdens of the new standardisable approach; and
+- reductions to the operational burdens of the new standardised approach; and

 - retention of the current standardised approach as a simplified alternative to the revised standardised approach subject to the application of specific scalars.